Chronic unhappiness is a large, sweeping problem of our generation.

 - The negative emotions that we want to escape.

 - And the pleasures we use to feel better and escape pain.

-Once you understand how The Unhappiness Cycle works for you and what your Negative Defaults are, you’ll be equipped to combat the chronic unhappiness in your life.
+Once you understand how The Negativity Cycle works for you and what your Negative Defaults are, you’ll be equipped to combat the chronic unhappiness in your life.

 Let’s explore each one.

 1. What are your stressors?

 People generally believe it is the circumstances of a situation that makes their life unhappy.
 But as we discussed earlier, this is only because the circumstances are the easiest to spot.

 It is what we think about our circumstances that produces the negative emotions.